 Experiences during the first few months of a kitten’s life are key in shaping its long-term behavior.

-This is why it’s so important for us to not only learn what normal kitten behavior is, but to also understand how to respond appropriately to it.
+This is why it’s so important for us to not only learn what normal kitten behavior is but to also understand how to respond to it appropriately.